Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading
 - To use the app offline (e.g. when roaming abroad), the database for the frequency range 87.5-108 MHz can be completely downloaded via the menu option "Rebuild Cache")
 - The TEF Rename menu item can be used to assign a name to the currently selected IP address
+- Station logo display can be switched on or off via menu function

 ## History: